‘The Great Dechurching’ hitting cities across America

 “It’s the largest shift in religiosity in America over the last 200 years,” said Ryan Burge, an Eastern Illinois State University associate professor of political science.
 “There’s actually more people (who) left religion than joined religion during the first Great Awakening, the Second Great Awakening, and all of a Billy Graham crusades combined.”

-Yet, not every part of America has experienced a decline in religious faith.

-Burge, co-author of the book “The Great Dechurching,” notes nearly 80% of Americans still express some level of belief in God.
+Burge, co-author of the book “The Great Dechurching,” notes almost 88% of Americans still express some level of belief in God.

 “I think spirituality is just shifting, I don’t think spirituality will ever die,” McLachlan said.

+Evidence of strong spirituality among Gen Z and Millennials is something Pastor Stevens says he sees every single day at Soul City Church, and he implores other church leaders to step up and embrace the next generation.
+“I think the church has failed in the issue of inclusivity, and where it has succeeded, it’s lagged,” said Stevens.

+“When you look at the life of Jesus, this is the most inclusive person in history, the most loving person in history, and yet those followers in his name have made it about their worldview, their interpretation, have created an ‘us vs. them,’ and ‘in and out.’
+It has hurt far more people who are left on the outside of the margins,” he said.

-When asked if he’s hopeful about the future for Gen Z and religion, Burge said: “Look we’re talking about a faith that has prevailed for over 2000 years, I’m not worried about that, I’m worried and concerned about the hands that try to hold on too tightly to it rather than entrusting them to people who are coming up behind them.”
+When asked if he’s hopeful about the future of Gen Z and religion, Stevens said, “look, we’re talking about a faith that has prevailed for over 2,000 years, I’m not worried about that.
+I’m worried and concerned about the hands that try to hold on too tightly to it, rather than entrusting them to people who are coming up behind them.”